devongarde/ssc/README.txt

 - analyse or understand styles, beyond nicking class names from CSS
 - analyse or understand XML or derivatives except as noted above

-It can output:
+It can output pages with:
 - 'repaired' HTML (not XHTML)
-- Server Side Includes resolved in place.
+- resolved Server Side Includes